Iconic (song): Critical reception

+Commercial performance

+Upon its release, although the song was not released as a single, it ended up charting worldwide.
+In Finland, the song charted at number 30 on Latauslista's Finland Download chart.
+It also charted at number 30 on the Productores de Música de España's (PROMUSICAE) Spanish Sales Chart.
+In France, the song charted at number 114 on SNEP's France Singles Chart.
+In Hong Kong, the song charted at number 13, according to the Hong Kong Recording Industry Alliance (HKRIA), its highest peak on any chart it made.
+In Hungary, the song charted at number 39 on their Single Top 40 chart.
+In Italy, the song charted at number 40 on Musica e dischi's Italian Singles Chart.
+In Sweden, the song charted at number 56 on DigiListan's Sweden Download chart.

-Live performance
+Live performances

 "Iconic" was chosen to be the opening song from the Rebel Heart Tour (2015–16).
 It begins with a video featuring Madonna in a glamorous dress cavorting with bare-bodied males juxtaposed with Mike Tyson talking inside of a cage.
 Tyson commented about the shooting, saying: "Riveting is not [the word].
 It's just intense...
 I'm in a cage.
 I'm a hostage.
 I'm chained.
 I'm naked.
 I look like a savage.
 When I [shot] it, it didn't seem that intense.
 But then you watch it and go, 'Whoa'.
 It was like [something out of] National Geographic.
 I need to be tamed, man."
 Madonna performed wearing an "ornate kimono-like robe with wide sequin-lined sleeves" inside a medieval-looking cage surrounded by religious iconography that she later breaks out of as she sings the first lines, while guards dressed similar to the ones who guarded the Wicked Witch of the West's castle marched onstage.
 During the performance, she also hung upside down on a cross.

 The performance was received with a positive response from critics.
 Jordan Zivitz of Montreal Gazette called the performance "insanely theatrical, Broadway-worthy."
 Melissa Maerz wrote for Entertainment Weekly that "As visually spectacular as it was narratively [sic] heavy-handed, it felt like a callback to her last tour, 'MDNA', which featured a dark charade that found Madonna wielding a gun on stage.
 But when the song ended with video footage of the gladiators knocking over a saintly-looking Madonna statue, the tone changed.
 Madonna has built a career by playing with what we hold sacred, whether it's crucifixes or underground dance crazes.
 Now the only sacred thing she's tearing down is Madonna herself."
 The performance of the song at the March 19–20, 2016 shows in Sydney's Allphones Arena was recorded and released in Madonna's fifth live album, Rebel Heart Tour.